Zilliqa/scilla-docs/docs/source/interface.rst

 Interpreter Interface
 =========================

-The Scilla interpreter executable provides a calling interface that enables the User to invoke transitions with specified inputs and obtain outputs.
+The Scilla interpreter executable provides a calling interface that enables users to invoke transitions with specified inputs and obtain outputs.
 Execution of a contract with supplied inputs will result in a set of outputs and a change in the smart contract mutable state.